accommodation

 Sirdal

 Sirdal is the area closest to Stavanger - under 2 hours by car or bus - with 4 skisenters that are growing fast.
-The two biggest have now linked together as Sirdal Fjellheiser to make one of the biggest ski centres in Norway.
+The two biggest are now linked together by new lifts and slopes at weekends and share a single lift pass system to make a large ski centre.

 Hotel accommodation is very limited but more hyttes (cabins or cottages) being built all the time, and there are plans for more hotels.
 Stay the weekend in Stavanger and take the ski bus